-NCFD Status for Graduates and Graduate Candidates of the College of Engineering

-A graduate with a conferred bachelor's degree from the College of Engineering who desires to take courses with NCFD status can request processing for enrollment by obtaining written approval of the program advisor for the department in which they intend to take course(s) and submitting an application for readmission to the Office of Recruitment and Admissions.
+NCFD Status for Graduates and Graduate Candidates of the College of Engineering application for readmission to the Office of Recruitment and Admissions.
 The instructor(s) of the course(s) in which the student intends to enroll must also grant written permission.
 Approval to register is granted for one term only.
 The enrollment status is designated as unclassified.
 Course registration for individuals with special student status should not be done prior to the first day of classes.
 The engineering department from which the degree was conferred will also be notified of the NCFD status.